PoeticMediaLab/Lacuna/README.md

 Students can enroll in a course, read and annotate course materials, write responses, comment on the responses of others in their course, create peer groups for smaller group work, and manage their own profiles.

 ### Add Students and Instructors to a Course
+After users have accounts on the site, they need to be members of a course to access materials.
+From the "About this Course" page, click on the "Group" tab (we use [Organic Groups](https://www.drupal.org/project/og) to organize courses).
+Next, click "Add people".
+Under the "User name" field, start typing the names of students and instructors who should be part of this course.
+For instructors, check the "administrator member" box before submitting the form.
+When ready, click the "Add users" button.
+Repeat as needed.

 ## Reading, Annotating, and Writing
 Please see the Instructor's Guide, Student Guide, and FAQ that come included with Lacuna Stories under the "Help" menu.
 We also have several helpful videos and other documentation on our [project website](http://www.lacunastories.com).